Learning Resource Centre

 Facilities

-Both Library Resource Centres have a wide selection of books, audio books, and information leaflets available.
-Pupils may borrow up to two books or audio books for two weeks.
-If pupils do not bring them back or renew them before the two weeks is over then they will be charged 1p for each book for each day it is overdue.
-There are twenty-four networked computers and a colour printer.
-All computers can be used at break, lunch, before school and after school.
+Both Library Resource Centres have a wide selection of books, as well as access to audio and ebooks.
+Pupils may borrow up to three books for three weeks.
+If pupils do not bring them back or renew them before the three weeks is over, they will be charged 3p for each book for each day it is overdue.

 Learning Resource Centre – Shakespeare Campus